renpy/renpy/sphinx/source/screens.rst

     user.
 It defaults to 0.

 `variant`
-    If present, this should be a string giving the variant of screen to be defined.
+    If present, this should be a string or list of strings giving the variant of screen to be defined.
 See :ref:`screen-variants`.

 `style_prefix`
     A string that's used to provide a prefix for the style for the